-PRM™ Certificate Programs for Students
+PRM™ Certificate Programs for Recent Graduates and Students

 Proof you have a solid understanding of theory and risk measurement

-Current students are eligible to sit for the PRM examinations
+Recent graduates and current students are eligible to sit for the PRM examinations

 By passing the PRM examinations, you have evidence that you understand the fundamentals important to sound financial risk management practices.